Recognition

 Cardstock 110lb.
 Neenah Solar Crest

-Bazzill solid pink cardstock
+Bazzill solid color cardstock

 Embellishments